LindsayPeterson/Javascript_Intro/README.md

 ## 2020 roadmap

-One of Lindsay's goals is to become more fimilar with Javascript.
+One of Lindsay's 2020 goals is to become more familiar with Javascript.
 She is following the Javascript Core Language courses provided by [Pluralsight](https://app.pluralsight.com/paths/skills/javascript-core-language)

 # Classes todo -
 * [Variables and types](https://app.pluralsight.com/library/courses/javascript-variables-types/table-of-contents)